corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/cpk-plugin.md

  ${group}:${artifact}:${version}
 ```

-The "companion's" Maven coordinates will be:
+...then the "companion's" Maven coordinates will be:
 ```
  ${group}.${artifact}:${artifact}.corda.cpk:${version}
 ```